nastavnjc/shadowsocks-doc/install-shadowsoks-proxy-server-and-client.md

         netstat -tlnp

-4. It's a good idea to restart our Linode to see if everything is working:

-        sudo shutdown -r now

-5. Once restarted, verify the log file again:

-        tail /var/log/shadowsocks.log

 ## Starting at system boot

 1. Run the below command to open the '/etc/rc.local' file using your command line editor: